ddev/ddev-contrib/docker-compose-services/postgres/README.md

 ### PostGIS

-The pgsql image support `postgis`, but you will need to create the extension before using it:
+The `postgres` image support `postgis`, but you will need to create the extension before using it:

 ```
 CREATE EXTENSION IF NOT EXISTS `postgis`;